Alan Dickman, Program Director

 b.
 Completion and defense of a written dissertation and approval of the dissertation by a committee chosen in accordance with Graduate School regulations.
 The committee must have at least five members.
 Both the chair and two additional members must be from the focal department.
 At least three members of the committee must be participants in the Environmental Studies Program.

-Graduate students typically choose courses that contribute to their individual environmental focus from the Departments of Anthropology; Architecture; Biology; Chemistry; Economics; English; Geography; Geological Sciences; History; Landscape Architecture; Philosophy; Physics; Planning, Public Policy and Management; Political Science; Psychology; and Sociology; from the International Studies Program; from the School of Law; and others.
+Graduate students typically choose courses that contribute to their individual environmental focus from the Departments of Anthropology; Architecture; Biology; Chemistry and Biochemistry; Economics; English; Geography; Geological Sciences; History; Landscape Architecture; Philosophy; Physics; Planning, Public Policy and Management; Political Science; Psychology; and Sociology; from the International Studies Program; from the School of Law; and others.
 Consult the individual department listings in this catalog for course descriptions.

 Environmental Studies Courses (ENVS)